shekit/machine-learning-demystified/README.md

 # Machine Learning Demystified
-A weekly workshop series at ITP to teach machine learning with a focus on deep learning
+A weekly workshop series at NYU ITP to teach machine learning with a focus on deep learning

 ## Week1